 - Project Tracking

-HOW I USE MY MONTHLY NOTES PAGE IN EC LIFE PLANNER
+HOW I USE THE MONTHLY NOTES PAGE IN EC LIFE PLANNER

 HOW I USE MY WEEKLY CALENDAR IN EC LIFE PLANNER

 Since my original post on how I organize my planner, I have tried all the layouts for the Erin Condren Life Planners they’ve released: vertical, horizontal, and hourly.
-I keep going back to my original though which is the vertical since it makes the most sense for my schedule.
+I keep going back to my original though which is the vertical since it makes the most sense for my schedule and my brain.

 The list on the left is normally used as a place for me to put to-do list items that need to get done that week and I need to remember but that I am not ready to assign yet to a specific day.
 For example, when I need to remember to do laundry before packing for a trip but I’m not sure which day will work best yet.

-I also try to keep a small Post-It label on the left hand side of the page as well for a shopping list – it gives me a place to jot down items that pop into my head while planning and then move it to my actual shopping list later.
-It saves me from wondering later what I remembered a few hours ago but failing.
+I also try to keep a small Post-It label on the left hand side of the page as well for a shopping list – it gives me a place to jot down items that pop into my head while planning or working.
+If I wait, I will inevitably forget.
+I just transfer it to my shopping list when I’m ready to go to the store.